Forceflow/josbot/README.md

  * ``dry_run_mastodon`` and ``dry_run_twitter``: If you want to test the bot without actually posting to Twitter or Mastodon (a "dry run"), set this to ``true``.
 The time between posts will be reduced and the bot will print out the fake calls to output.
  * ``followback_twitter``: Try to follow back all followers on Twitter (due to API changes this is finicky.
 Runs in a seperate thread.)
  * ``followback_mastodon``: Try to follow back all followers on Mastodon.
 Currently **not implemented**.
+ * ``loop``: Start over when the end of the file is reached (default: true)
+ * ``loop_shuffle``: Shuffle the lines in the lines.txt file when starting over (default: true)
- * ``line_index``: The current line of quotes.txt you're posting.
+ * ``line_index``: The current line of lines.txt you're posting.
 This allows the bot to resume after a system reboot without starting all over again.

  If the bot reaches the end of quotes.txt, the file is shuffled and the process starts over.

-## Rights
+ ## Todo

+* Single-post and exit mode
+* Configurable settings file location

+# Currently deployed as [@dejossen](http://twitter.com/dejossen) and [@dejossen@mastodon-belgium.be](https://mastodon-belgium.be/@dejossen)

+Currently used to post lines from the play *De Jossen* by Tom Lanoye.
+That's where the name of this bot comes from.
+Live on [@dejossen](http://twitter.com/dejossen) and [dejossen@mastodon-belgium.be](https://mastodon-belgium.be/@dejossen).
+In march 2023, I rewrote this bot so it became more general and can be used for any .txt-based lines of content.

+The full play got manually restructured to 426 lines of each 140 characters max, starting from the [original text](https://github.com/Forceflow/josbot/raw/main/De-Jossen.-Val-en-revival-der-saamhorigheid.pdf) which was released publicly on 2014 on Tom Lanoye's website.
+Tried to keep consistency when splitting lines in multiple posts, so there's never a split mid-sentence.

 From the original PDF:

 > De tekst van De Jossen.
 Val en revival der saamhorigheid mag vrij worden gedownload en verspreid.